 Looking back, taking the full Non-Clinical 101 course would have helped me get to where I needed to be much faster, but I’m so grateful I at least took the time to do the mini-course.

-MedBridge Case Management Courses That Might Interest You:
+A MedBridge Case Management Course That Might Interest You: Case Management Overview

 What is a typical career path for an occupational therapy clinical reviewer?

 Many PSCs who stay with the company advance to become clinical team managers (CTMs) much like how clinicians get promoted to become directors of the rehabilitation department (DORs).

 What do you want to do with your career long-term?

 I see myself working in more of a project-based role in healthcare data analytics and population health or even in more of a relationship-building, provider-interfacing role directly with the health plans and skilled facilities for whom we are servicing.

 Right now, my work is more task-based reviewing authorization requests on a case-by-case basis.
 I need to develop the data analytics and management/teaching/supervisory experience to get there, but it’s nice to know that I am aware of the experiences I need to seek in order to eventually get there one day.